 Additionally, some have even speculated that the Mario franchise character Princess Peach pays homage to the holiday through her name and predominantly pink wardrobe.

-As with any festival, food is a very important component of hinamatsuri; Japanese people celebrate this joyous festival with all sorts of delicious meals and traditional Japanese sweets.
+As with any festival, food is an essential component of hinamatsuri; Japanese people celebrate this joyous festival with all sorts of delicious meals and traditional Japanese sweets.
 Chirashizushi, also known as scattered sushi, is a common dish served on hinamatsuri.
-It is a rice dish topped with sashimi, and other ingredients of your choice such as vegetables and an egg, seasoned with vinegar, sugar, and salt.
+It is a dish with a base of sushi rice, topped with sashimi, and other ingredients of your choice such as vegetables and an egg, seasoned with vinegar, sugar, and salt.

 Hamaguri ushio-jiru is another popular hinamatsuri dish.
 Also known as clear clam soup, this dish is very simple to make, and there are many variations that use different seasonings to create a unique flavor.
 Other dishes commonly served at hinamatsuri gatherings include cabbage ramen salad, edamame mixed rice, and salmon.